burshlatt/burshlatt/README.md

 ### About me

 Hello everyone!
 My name is Bulat Karimov, i am 23 years old.
 I am a C++ developer.
-My path in IT started with a project in Sberbank - School21.
+My path in IT started with a project in Sberbank - School 21.
 I am a beginner developer and specialize in Qt and network programming, in the future I plan to try myself in game development on Unreal Engine.

-I have been currently studying at School21 for over a year and a half.
+I have been currently studying at School 21 for over a year and a half.
 I have completed over 20 different projects, most of which have been team projects.
 In addition to all this, I have a secondary technical education as a software engineer.
 I am currently pursuing a degree in software engineering.

 I successfully completed an internship at NTR (New Telecom Solutions).
 I plan to continue studying not only Qt and network programming, but also to master new technologies.